quentintaranpino/nostrcheck-server/readme.md

 ### Installation (docker)

-To install and run the server using docker you can use the following script.( Warning, this script is still in BETA)
+To install and run the server using docker you can use the following script.

 ```
 git clone https://github.com/quentintaranpino/nostrcheck-api-ts.git && cd nostrcheck-api-ts && git switch 0.5.0 && sudo docker-compose up -d --build